vlmlee/pos-dictionary-trie/README.md

 ## About

 This is a module that builds a dictionary trie from user input or from a file.
 It matches a word with a *part of speech*.
-For example, in this format:
+For example, a dictionary trie is created in this format:

 {"k":{"u":{"d":{"o":{"s":["kudos","NNS"]}},"r":{"t":{"a":["kurta","NN"]}}},"v":{"e":{"t":{"c":{"h":["kvetch","NN"]}}}}},"K":{"u":{"r":{"d":["Kurd","NNP"]},"w":{"a":{"i":{"t":{"i":["Kuwaiti","JJ"]}}}}}}}